Tom Novak (American football): Career

-Later years
+Later life

 Novak was selected by the Chicago Bears in the fourth round of the 1950 NFL draft, but declined to sign a contract.
 He stayed in Nebraska and opened a trucking business.

 The University of Nebraska and Omaha businessman James Gordon Roberts established the Tom Novak Award in 1950 to honor the senior who "best exemplifies courage and determination despite all odds."
 It is voted on by local writers and presented at the annual Outland Trophy banquet in Omaha.

-Novak was paralyzed in 1976 after a fall and was confined to a wheelchair for the rest of his life, but still commonly attended Nebraska sporting events.
+Novak was paralyzed in 1976 after a fall and used a wheelchair for the rest of his life, but still commonly attended Nebraska sporting events.
 He died in 1998 at age seventy-two.